baidu/braft/README.md

 * Distributed transaction and NewSQL system.
 * Meta services in cloud computing to manage a large scale of clusters, virtual machines and containers.

 braft is designed and implemented for high workload and high throughput scenarios.
 And it makes efforts to reduce overhead of latency.
-With braft you can easily build a distributed system just like writing a standalone server by defining your business logic as a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine), and it's high performanced as well.
+With braft you can easily build a distributed system just like writing a standalone server by defining your business logic as a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine), and it's high performance as well.

 # Getting Started